chouseknecht/minishift-up-role/README.md

 ## Prerequisites

-Prior to running the role, clear your terminal session of any DOCKER* environment variables.
+- Prior to running the role, clear your terminal session of any DOCKER* environment variables.
+- sudo access is required for installing packages

 **OSX**